 It’s important to know where you want to go and build a network in this direction. – Martin Huard, Admetric Co-Founder and CEO

 Your personal network can help you gain credibility with the early adopter network.

-Contacts are in no way a replacement for having personal credibility — you will eventually need to interact with prospects — but convincing people who have influence over your prospects to make an introduction can give you social proof.
+Contacts are in no way a replacement for having personal credibility — you will eventually need to interact with prospects — but convincing people who have influence over your prospects to make a warm introduction can give you social proof.

 LinkedIn is a great tool to find out how prospects are connected with your current connections.
-It can also help you understand which connections would be best suited to make an introduction.
+It can also help you understand which connections would be best suited to make a warm introduction.

 The best introductions always come from the people who have the most influence over your prospects.